Economy of Liberia: Economic history

 In the 1940s, Liberia become one of the largest recipients of American aid.
 US aid to Liberia began with the Lend-Lease program of 1942.
 The aid per capita received by Liberia was comparable to that obtained by countries such as Korea and Marshall Aid recipients like the United Kingdom.
 Economic historian George Dalton estimated in 1965 that Liberia received more aid per capita from the United States than any other African country.

 In the post-WWII period, Liberia tried to become a destination for offshore services, as the country loosened laws related to ship registration, corporation, and taxes.
 The Liberian shipping registry was highly successful as Liberia had by the 1960s become the largest ship registry in the world in terms of tonnage.

 The Liberian economy had relied heavily on the mining of iron ore prior to the civil war.
 Liberia was a major exporter of iron ore on the world market.
 By the 1970s, iron mining accounted for more than half of Liberia's export earnings.
 Since the coup d'état of 1980, the country's economic growth rate has slowed down because of a decline in the demand for iron ore on the world market and political upheavals in Liberia.

 Upon the end of the war in 2003, GDP growth began to accelerate again, reaching a peak of 9.4% in 2007.
-The global financial crisis slowed GDP growth to 4.6% in 2009, though a strengthening agricultural sector led by rubber and timber exports increased growth to 5.1% in 2010 and an expected 7.3% in 2011, making the economy one of the 20 fastest growing in the world.
+In 2009, during the Great Recession GDP growth slowed to 4.6%, though a strengthening agricultural sector led by rubber and timber exports increased growth to 5.1% in 2010 and an expected 7.3% in 2011, making the economy one of the 20 fastest growing in the world.

 In March 2010, Bob Johnson, founder of BET, funded the first hotel constructed in Liberia in 20 years.
 The 13 acre luxury resort was built in the Paynesville section of Monrovia.

 Liberia's external debt was estimated in 2006 at approximately $4.5 billion, 800% of GDP.
 As a result of bilateral, multilateral and commercial debt relief from 2007 to 2010, the country's external debt fell to $222.9 million by 2011.

 Economic sectors

 Liberia's business sector is largely controlled by foreigners mainly of Levantine (primarily Lebanese) and Indian descent.
-There also are limited numbers of Chinese engaged in agriculture.
+There also are limited numbers of Chinese people engaged in agriculture.
 The largest timber concession, Oriental Timber Corporation (OTC), is Indonesian owned.
 There also are significant numbers of West Africais engaged in cross-border trade.
 Legal monopolies are possible; for example, Cemenco holds a monopoly on cement production.

-Unlike almost all other countries in the world, Liberia has not adopted the metric system as its primary system of measurement.